LifeArc Knowledge Transfer Innovation Fellowship

-This fellowship (formerly known as the LifeArc-AUTM Fellowship) equips academic life scientists, at the graduate or post-doctoral level, with the skills and knowledge to transition into careers in technology transfer.
+This fellowship (formerly known as the LifeArc-AUTM Fellowship) equips academic life scientists, at the graduate or post-doctoral level, with the skills and knowledge to transition into careers as an innovation professional, specialising in knowledge and technology transfer.

 It is supported by the AUTM Foundation and ASTP.